Change the firewall status mode, optimize the firewall and configure advanced options.

-The Wordfence Firewall can be either “Enabled and protecting”, in “Learning mode” or “Disabled”.
-When you first install Wordfence, the Firewall will be in “Learning mode” for one week.
-During this time you will not have full protection from the Firewall.
-The Firewall will instead during this time be learning how your system works in order to minimize “false positives”.
-A false positive is when something gets blocked that you did not want to block.
-If you have recently cleaned your site from a hack, or if you are under attack, you can choose to set the Firewall to “Enabled and protecting” instantly after installing Wordfence.
+The Wordfence firewall status can be either set to “Enabled and Protecting”, in “Learning Mode” or “Disabled”.
+When you first install Wordfence, the firewall will be in Learning mode for one week.
+During this time you will not have full protection from the firewall.
+The firewall will instead be learning how your system works in order to minimize “false positives”.
+A false positive is when something gets blocked that you did not want to be blocked.
+If you have recently cleaned your site from a hack, or if you are under attack, you can choose to set the Firewall status to “Enabled and Protecting” instantly after installing Wordfence.
 The modes of the Firewall are:

-|Enabled and Protecting||In this mode, the Wordfence Web Application Firewall is actively blocking requests matching known attack patterns, and is actively protecting your site from attackers.
+|In this mode, the firewall is actively blocking requests matching known attack patterns and is actively protecting your site from attackers.

-|In this mode, the Wordfence Web Application Firewall is whitelisting any requests that would normally be blocked by the firewall.
+|In this mode, any requests that would normally be blocked by the firewall will be added to the firewall allowlist.
 Some requests contain data that may match patterns the firewall uses to detect attacks (such as an article about SQL injection that contains SQL code).
-While in Learning Mode, these requests will be whitelisted, excluding them from tripping the same rules once the firewall is enabled.
+While in Learning Mode, these requests will be added to the firewall allowlist, excluding them from tripping the same rules once the firewall is enabled.
 Use this mode to prevent false positives on your site.
 [More about Learning Mode]

-|Disabled||In this mode, the Wordfence Web Application Firewall is functionally turned off and does not run any of its rules or analyze the request in any way.
+|In this mode, the firewall is functionally turned off and does not run any of its rules or analyze the request in any way.

-The Firewall can have Basic or Extended protection.
-If the Firewall has been Optimized, it will provide an extra layer of security and also improve Firewall performance.
+The firewall “Protection Level” can be set to either “Basic WordPress Protection” or “Extended Protection”.
+If the firewall has been optimized, it will provide an extra layer of security and also improve firewall performance.
 Learn how to optimize the Firewall.

-Real-Time IP Blacklist
+Real-Time IP Blocklist

 Delay IP and Country blocking until after WordPress and plugins have loaded

-Whitelisted IP addresses that bypass all rules
+Allowlisted IP addresses that bypass all rules

-If you have a static IP address in an office or on a permanent Internet connection and you want to configure Wordfence to always allow that IP address to bypass any rules, then you can enable this option.
+If you have a static IP address in an office or on a permanent internet connection and you want to configure Wordfence to always allow that IP address to bypass any rules, then you can enable this option.